LanguageStructure/Tweet_phyloTG/TwitterConf.md

 ## 3 (Goal)

 Linguistic trees display classifications comparable with results from other fields (Archaeology, Ethnography, History).
-We first test a model on lexical data only, then we interpret results considering extra-linguistic data, evaluating hypotheses, and accordingly improve data and model.
+We test a model on lexical data only, then we interpret results considering extralinguistic data, evaluating hypotheses, and improve data and model accordingly.

 [Archaeology](https://amazonexpand.wixsite.com/expand) | [Archaeology](https://raw.githubusercontent.com/jgregoriods/rxpand/master/img/tutish.png) | Ethnographic Information |Amount of cognates
 :-------------------------:|:-------------------------:|:---------------------:|:---------------------:|